Riquet with the Tuft: Plot

 In the version by Charles Perrault, a fairy grants an ugly prince named Riquet (Ricky) the gift of intelligence and the ability to confer wit upon the one he loves the most.
 At birth, Prince Riquet has a small patch of hair on his head, leading to his nickname “of the tuft”.

 Several years after Prince Riquet’s birth, a queen in a neighbouring kingdom gives birth to twin daughters.
 The first princess is considered “more beautiful than the dawn”, but the same fairy who attended Prince Riquet's birth warns the queen that her daughter would be as stupid as she is beautiful.
 The second princess is born ugly, but the fairy promises that the second daughter would have such great intelligence that her lack of beauty would hardly be noticed.
 Similarly to Prince Riquet, the fairy grants the first princess the ability to confer beauty upon any person.
 As the princesses grow, so do their virtues and weaknesses.
 The elder, beautiful princess is constantly overshadowed by her ugly, but very intelligent, sister and this causes her sorrow.

 One day as the elder princess is going for a walk in the forest to ease her sorrow, she is approached by Prince Riquet who has travelled to her kingdom to meet her having fallen in love with portraits of her that circulate widely.
-Prince Riquet asks how a person so beautiful can be so sad, to which she responds that she is sad because she lacks intelligence and would willing relinquish her beauty if she could be wiser.
+Prince Riquet asks how a person so beautiful can be so sad, to which she responds that she is sad because she lacks intelligence and would willingly relinquish her beauty if she could be wiser.
 Prince Riquet then bestows the gift of intelligence on the elder princess for a promise of marriage in one year.
 As the princess’s intelligence grows so do her proposals of marriage, however, she is unable to make up her mind since she now finds the suitors too unintelligent.
 While thinking upon her options for marriage, she encounters Prince Riquet in the same forest where they met one year ago, as he has come to marry her.
 She refuses on grounds that he cannot hold her to a promise made before she gained her wisdom.
-Prince Riquet questions if there are any qualities that displease her besides his appearance, and the princess states that there is not.
+Prince Riquet questions if there are any qualities that displease her besides his appearance, and the princess states that there are not.
 Prince Riquet then tells her that she was gifted at birth with the power to transform her lover into a beautiful person by the same fairy who helped him.
 The princess thinks of all the Prince Riquet's good qualities, and he is transformed.
 The king has his daughter married to Prince Riquet who has already prepared for the wedding.
 The narrator of the story considers whether a fairy truly improved the appearance of Prince Riquet or whether the princess’s love for him made him appear handsome to her in spite of his physical flaws.